khui/copacrr/README.md

 2. Get a pretrained word2vec corpus

 3. Add vectors for the terms which are not included in the pretrained word2vec corpus.
-You can do so by running the `train_w2v.py` file, adds new vectors and improves those already present.
+You can do so by running the `train_w2v.py` file, which adds new vectors and improves those already present.

 4. Compute the similarity matrices for individual query-document pairs.
 This is not included in the code, so you will have to do so manually.